aatishb/patterncollider/README.md

 Pattern Collider uses the [multigrid method](https://new.math.uiuc.edu/oldnew/quasicrystals/papers/debruijnPenrose.pdf) of creating quasiperiodic patterns discovered by the mathematician [de Bruijn](https://en.wikipedia.org/wiki/Nicolaas_Govert_de_Bruijn).

-Start with a bunch of intersecting lines.
-It turns out that this collection of lines is a tiling pattern in disguise!
-Here's how to see this.
-First, find the points where the lines intersect.
+de Bruijn noticed that every collection of intersecting lines generates a tiling pattern.
+To see this, start with a bunch of lines and find the points where they intersect.

 <img src="https://user-images.githubusercontent.com/1878638/115302783-c88b3300-a130-11eb-8ae6-67ca68248d6d.png" width="440">

-Then, centered on each intersection point, draw [equilateral polygons](https://en.wikipedia.org/wiki/Equilateral_polygon) whose sides are perpendicular to the lines.
+At each intersection point, draw [equilateral polygons](https://en.wikipedia.org/wiki/Equilateral_polygon) whose sides are perpendicular to the lines.

 <img src="https://user-images.githubusercontent.com/1878638/115302852-e193e400-a130-11eb-98a5-3f0cc0f77de7.png" width="440">

+These are the tiles.
+Each tile arises from the intersection of two lines, and the shape of the tile is determined by the angle at which the two lines meet.

-Because of the way these shapes are constructed, you can slide them together into a seamless tiling pattern.
+Because of the way these tiles are constructed, you can always slide them together into a seamless pattern.

 ![lines to tiles](https://user-images.githubusercontent.com/1878638/115302925-f4a6b400-a130-11eb-8395-37d8a158a115.gif)

-This tiling pattern and grid of lines are *dual* to each other, i.e. they're secretly the same pattern.
+This tiling pattern and grid of lines are *dual* to each other, which means that they're dual representations of the same underlying pattern.

 ![grid tiles dual](https://user-images.githubusercontent.com/1878638/115303473-ad6cf300-a131-11eb-9072-2de824874768.png)

-Now that we know how to go between lines and tiles, draw 5 sets of equally spaced parallel lines, each set tilted 360/5 = 72 degrees from the previous set.
+de Bruijn discovered that you can use this duality to easily create Penrose Tiles.
+To do this, first draw 5 sets of equally-spaced parallel lines, each set tilted 360/5 = 72 degrees from the previous set.
 This particular grid of lines is known as a *pentagrid*.

 <img src="https://user-images.githubusercontent.com/1878638/115280557-12b2eb00-a116-11eb-902b-cc6d9d21b8cd.png" width="330">

 de Bruijn discovered that if you start from this pentagrid and follow his procedure for creating a dual tiling pattern, you end up with the well-known Penrose tiling.

+Since the lines in the pentagrid only intersect at two angles –– 72° or 144° –– the duality produces two types of tiles –– a thin rhombus and a thick rhombus.

 <img src="https://user-images.githubusercontent.com/1878638/115281016-8e149c80-a116-11eb-8567-c2a3520e9b16.png" width="660">